 Quartz, a non-porous material, is carefully engineered to be highly resistant to both stains and scratches, and made to almost any conceivable colour and design.
 This hard-wearing stone makes our selection of quartz worktops a superb choice for anyone looking for both style and practicality.
-Whether you’re after more natural black, grey and cool white tones, or perhaps our popular Starlight Gris, we’re confident you’ll find what you’re looking for in our selection.
+Whether you’re after a black shimmery worktop, a sophisticated white-veined quartz, or perhaps our popular Starlight Gris, we’re confident you’ll find what you’re looking for in our selection.

 Benefits of Quartz